 Best for Britain can only play a small part in countering the avalanche of extremism we are facing, but every contribution matters.
 It’s up to millions of people, thousands of other organisations, and the governments of the United Kingdom, to fight the radical right on each of these frontiers.

-What needs to be done to counter populism and the hard right?
+What needs to be done to counter populism and the radical right?

 It cannot be right that actors like Musk can funnel money into elections through limited companies.
 The last Conservative government made it easier for overseas actors to influence our politics, while claiming to do the opposite.
 Social media platforms’ decisions to end fact-checking, such as Zuckerberg’s Meta, must be met with restrictions and regulation.
 The current Labour government must react to this threat with new legislation on donations and misinformation.